-These high molecular mass proteins play several important roles.
+These high molecular mass proteins play several vital roles.

-Laminin is a protein that is a major component, with basement membrane collagen separating connective tissue, stromal cells, from epithelial tissues (lining of the mucosa or organs).
+Laminin is a protein that is a significant component, with basement membrane collagen separating connective tissue and stromal cells from epithelial tissues (lining of the mucosa or organs).

-In the case of pathology, muscular dystrophies, neurological disorders (poor myelination of the nerves), skin or mucous membrane disorders can be observed .
+In the case of pathology, muscular dystrophies, neurological disorders (poor myelination of the nerves), and skin or mucous membrane disorders can be observed.

-Laminins are a major component of the basal lamina ECM protein.
+Laminins are a significant component of the basal lamina ECM protein.

 In general, laminins are heterotrimeric glycoproteins with binding regions for collagen, integrins, cellular domains, and proteoglycans such as dystroglycan.

 It also joins itself to form leaves in the basal lamina.